Srrafdev/website-by-go/README.md

 ## Usage

 ### How to Run
-To run the Ascii-art-web-export-file server, follow these steps:
+To run the Ascii-web server, follow these steps:

 1. Clone the repository: `https://github.com/Srrafdev/website-by-go.git`
-2. Navigate to the project directory: `cd ascii-art-web-export-file`
+2. Navigate to the project directory: `cd website-by-go`
 3. Run the server: `go run main.go`
 4. open `browser`